Baku Victory Parade of 2020: Personnel

 Presentation of Azerbaijani flag, the Banner of Victory, and the flags of the branches of the Azerbaijani Armed Forces, led by the Lieutenant General Karim Valiyev.

-Servicemen marching with the banners military units that distinguished themselves during the war, led by Major General Zaur Mammadov.
+Servicemen marching with banners of the military units that distinguished themselves during the war, led by Major General Zaur Mammadov.

 The personnel of the Azerbaijani Armed Forces marched on following the address in the grounds of Azadliq Square under the Victory Banner, which is a flag planted in Shusha when the Azerbaijan forces seized the city's control.
 Following the state flag and the Victory Banner, and a joint service color guard bearing the colours of the service branches of the Azerbaijani Armed Forces approached the square.
 At the head of the march in front of the colours was the parade commander, Lieutenant General Karim Valiyev, who saluted to the authorities in the rostum.
 The battle colours of the military units of the Armed Forces that took part in the war, which on that day were carried by colour guards in combat dress uniforms, marched past front of the rostrum under the leadership of Major General Zaur Mammadov.
 The military conductor of the parade massed bands was the Honored Artist of Azerbaijan, Lieutenant Colonel Rufat Akhundzadeh, the son of Yusif Akhundzade, who is the incumbent Chief of the Military Band Service of the Armed Forces.
 The official parade master of ceremonies was the Honored Artist of Azerbaijan, the President's personal pensioner, Colonel Abdullah Gurbani.

 The following was the order of the parade's ground column, following the parade commander and the national flag color guard: